 The Marvel Cinematic Universe (MCU) has come to define the world’s perception of what it means to be a Marvel film.
 However, while the list of films based on DC Comics largely consists of films under the Warner Bros. banner, Marvel’s history on film is far more complex.
 While facing a difficult time in the 1990s, Marvel began selling off the film rights to its characters, leading to some great and not-so-great adaptations.
 Even today, as the MCU continues to crank out hit after hit, the film rights to some characters — most notably, the X-Men and the Fantastic Four — remain in the hands of others.

-While recent events have seen the fractured Marvel films come together a bit (thanks to Marvel’s deal to co-produce the new Spider-Man film with Sony), there’s still no telling when or if Marvel Studios will resume control of its countless heroes and villains.
+Now that Disney has bought Fox, Marvel Studios will likely resume control of some of its countless heroes and villains.
 For now, let’s take a look at the 31 films based on Marvel characters that fall outside of the MCU.

 31. The Fantastic Four (1994)